tlfobe/molssi_sss_2019/README.md

 # Welcome to the MolSSI Day 2 Git Session

-## This is a sample repe we generated on the git tutorial
+## This is a sample repo we generated on the git tutorial

 Here's some filler text!